mvolkmann/blog/src/dart.md

 dogs.forEach(print);
 ```

+TODO: Add a table of commonly used methods.

 ## Sets

 A set is an unordered collection of unique values.
 A literal set is written as a
 comma-separated list of values surrounded by curly braces.
 For example, `var numbers = {3, 7, 19};`

+TODO: Add a table of commonly used methods.

 ## Maps